Nnvz/Los-Angeles-Arrest-Data-Dashboard/README.md

 # Los-Angeles-Arrest-Data-Dashboard
-This dashboard was created in order to answer questions for the stakeholder
+This dashboard was created in order to answer questions for the stakeholder regarding arrests made in Los Angeles County from 2010-2019

 # Questions:
 1. How was each California county affected by COVID-19?